radius-project/blog/radblog/content/posts/2024/kind-cluster-with-registry/index.md

 The decision was to use a [KinD cluster](https://kind.sigs.k8s.io/) and a secure [Docker registry](https://hub.docker.com/_/registry) for uploading the images specific to each run.
 Each test would create its own KinD cluster and secure Docker registry on the host machine, and after each run, they would be destroyed.
 This approach ensured that we wouldn't have any dangling resources in the cloud or leftover images on GHCR.
 Additionally, we wouldn’t need any secrets for this workflow or approval from a maintainer or approver.

-{{< image src="images/functional-tests-noncloud-arch.png" alt="Simple representation of how functional tests noncloud workflow works" width="600" >}}
+{{< image src="images/functional-tests-noncloud-arch.png" alt="Simple representation of how functional tests noncloud workflow works" width="700" >}}

-## Creating the Secure Docker Registry
+### Creating the Secure Docker Registry

-You may find multiple documentation on how to create an insecure (HTTP) Docker registry but there are not a lot of them for the secure one.
-[This user guide on creating a KinD cluster and a local registry](https://kind.sigs.k8s.io/docs/user/local-registry/) might be a good place to start if you are experimenting with KinD cluster and Docker registry.
+Documentation on how to create an unsecured (HTTP) Docker registry is widely available, but there are not a lot of geared towards creating secure (HTTPS) ones.
+[This user guide on creating a KinD cluster and a local registry](https://kind.sigs.k8s.io/docs/user/local-registry/) is a good place to start if you are experimenting with KinD cluster and Docker registry.

 Here are the steps to create a secure Docker registry:

 1. Create a directory for the certificates that you will be generating for the HTTPS (HTTP over TLS) communication.
 1. Create certificates for the Docker registry.
-You can see how we did this in Radius here: <https://github.com/radius-project/radius/blob/main/.github/actions/create-local-registry/action.yaml#L39>.
+You can see how we did this in Radius [here](https://github.com/radius-project/radius/blob/main/.github/actions/create-local-registry/action.yaml#L39).
 1. Add the certificate to the system trust store in the host machine.
 1. If you have a specific registry name, you should add it to `/etc/hosts` so that it can point to the localhost in the host machine.
 1. Create the secure Docker registry by running `docker run` command.
 You need to pass in certificate details to the command.

-## Creating the KinD Cluster
+### Creating the KinD Cluster

 After setting up the secure Docker registry on the host machine, the next step is to create the Kubernetes cluster for running the functional tests.
 We chose KinD (Kubernetes in Docker) for managing these clusters.
 Here is an example of how you can create a KinD cluster: